ElGabbaGhoul/Social-Media-Uploader/journal.md

     - facebook branch contains way more than facebook stuff.
 That's ok.
 It's all on main, and when we work on the branches in the future, we'll just edit the crap out.
     - established workflow conducive to getting good stuff done.
     - continued implementing Facebook branch functionality.
+    - began to chart out flow on miro.